Root Canal vs. Extraction: Make the Right Choice for Your Oral Health

 Root canal therapy and tooth extraction address severe damage and infection, but the present distinct outcomes for long-term oral health.
 A root canal retains the natural tooth whenever possible, preserving important structures that help maintain alignments and normal biting forces.
 An extraction removes the source of pain and infection but leaves a space that will require an artificial replacement.
 If you are having problems with one or multiple teeth, contact Smiley Dental.
 We can schedule an evaluation to determine the most effective solution to fit your needs.

-Request an appointment here: https://smileydentalmaricopa.com or call Smiley Dental at (520) 252-4044 for an appointment in our Downey office.
+Request an appointment here: https://smileydentalmaricopa.com or call Smiley Dental at (520) 252-4044 for an appointment in our Maricopa office.

 Check out what others are saying about our dental services on Yelp: Root Canal Treatment in Maricopa, AZ.